TheSystemDevelopmentKit/.github/profile/README.md

 See https://thesystemdevelopmentkit.github.io/docs/index.html for thorough documentation.

-For discussion and help, ask for invite to https://thesydekick.slack.com Any member of that space can invite new member.
+For discussion and help, join the TheSyDeKick Zulip https://thesydekick.zulipchat.com/join/3i7xtk5bwdon6wajpzzqbthm (Link expires on ec 31.
+2024) .
+Any member of that space can invite new member.